Shreeramghimire/Salmon-Statistics/README.md

 A Gaussian distribution is the famous **"bell curve"** (also called the **Normal distribution**).

 Gaussian data simply means data that, when plotted on a histogram, roughly follows that bell-shaped curve.

+### 1. What does Gaussian Data actually look like?

+If our data is Gaussian (Normally distributed), it follows three strict rules:

+- **It is Symmetric:** The left half of the histogram is a perfect mirror image of the right half.
+The mean, median, and mode are all exactly the same number.

+- **It follows the 68-95-99.7 Rule:**
+  - 68% of our data falls within $\pm 1$ standard deviation of the mean.
+  - 95% falls within $\pm 2$ standard deviations.
+  - 99.7% falls within $\pm 3$ standard deviations.

+- **It has no "tails":** The curve smoothly approaches zero as we go to infinity in both directions (meaning extreme outliers are incredibly rare).

+---

+### Example of Gaussian Data

+The weights of 1,000 adult salmon raised in the exact same pen, eating the exact same feed, at the exact same age.

+- Most will cluster around the average (say, 5.0 kg).
+- A few will be slightly lighter (4.5 kg) or slightly heavier (5.5 kg).
+- A very tiny fraction will be freakishly small (3.0 kg) or freakishly huge (7.0 kg).

+If we plot this, we get a beautiful, symmetric bell curve.

+---

+### 2. The Catch: Not everything is Gaussian!

+In nature and aquaculture, many things are not bell-shaped.
+Here are classic examples of non-Gaussian (often called "heavy-tailed" or "skewed") data in our salmon farm:

+- **Sea lice counts per fish:** Most fish have 0 or 1 louse, but a few fish are absolutely covered in 50 lice.
+The histogram is slammed against zero with a massive right tail.
+(This follows a Negative Binomial or Poisson distribution, not Gaussian!).

+- **Time until a fish dies:** We put a disease in a tank.
+Most fish die around day 5, but some die immediately, and a few tough fish survive for 20 days.
+The curve is skewed right.
+(This follows a Weibull or Gamma distribution).

+- **Daily revenue:** Most days we sell average fish, but once a month we sell a massive bulk order to a giant grocery chain.
+The data is full of extreme spikes.

+---

+### 3. Why does "Gaussian Data" matter so much?

+This is the most important part of our question.
+If our data is Gaussian, we get to use parametric tests (t-tests, ANOVAs, and the Chi-Squared variance tests we just discussed).

+- The math for these tests is easy and powerful.
+- The confidence intervals we calculated earlier rely on the assumption that our sample mean comes from a Gaussian distribution.

+But here is the magic (and why we don't need to panic!):

+> **Thanks to the Central Limit Theorem (Asymptotics!), our sample mean will become Gaussian even if our raw data is horribly non-Gaussian, as long as our sample size is large enough (usually $n > 30$).**

+- Raw sea lice counts (non-Gaussian): Weird, slammed against zero.
+- The average lice count from 100 samples (Gaussian): Perfectly bell-shaped!

+Because of this, we don't actually require the raw data to be Gaussian for most tests—we just require the sample means to be Gaussian, which happens automatically when $n$ is large.

+---

+### 4. How to check if our data is Gaussian (The Tools)

+Before we blindly use a t-test or a Chi-Squared test for variance on a small sample (say, $n = 10$), we should check if our data is roughly Gaussian.
+Here is how:

+**Method 1: The Histogram (Visual)**

+Plot our data.
+Does it look like a symmetric bell?
+Or is it squished to one side?

+**Method 2: The Q-Q Plot (The Statistician's Favorite)**

+This is a scatterplot where we plot our actual data against the theoretical quantiles of a perfect Gaussian distribution.

+- If the points fall roughly along a straight diagonal line → Our data is Gaussian.
+- If the points curve upwards like a J-shape, or form an S-shape → Our data is not Gaussian.

+**Method 3: The Shapiro-Wilk Test (Statistical)**

+This is a formal hypothesis test.

+$$H_0: \text{The data is Gaussian}$$

+- If the p-value is high ($> 0.05$), we fail to reject the null—we assume it is Gaussian.
+- If the p-value is low ($< 0.05$), we reject the null—our data is not Gaussian.

+---

+### 5. What do we do if our data is NOT Gaussian?

+If our raw data is violently non-Gaussian (like sea lice counts) and we have a small sample size (so the Central Limit Theorem can't save us), we have two choices:

+1. **Transform the data:** Take the logarithm (log) or square root of every data point.
+Often, log-transforming sea lice counts turns a skewed blob into a beautiful bell curve.
+We then run our t-test on the logged data.

+2. **Use a Non-Parametric test:** These are "distribution-free" tests (like the Wilcoxon test) that don't assume Gaussian data at all.
+They work by ranking our data instead of using the raw numbers.
+They are safer, but slightly less powerful.